 S. No Name Author(S) Publisher 01 Vogel's Qualitative Inorganic Analysis Svehla Orient Longman 02 Laboratory Experiments on Organic Chemistry R. Edemas, J.R.
 Johnson and C.F.
-Wilcox The Macmillan Limited, London, Laboratory Manual in Organic Chemistry R.K.
-Bansal, Wiley Eastern 03 Experimental Physical Chemistry C. Das, B. Behera Tata McGraw Hill Publishing Company Limited.
+Wilcox The Macmillan Limited, London, 03 Laboratory Manual in Organic Chemistry R.K.
+Bansal, Wiley Eastern 04 Experimental Physical Chemistry C. Das, B. Behera Tata McGraw Hill Publishing Company Limited.

-Course Code CHM 202 Course Title Transition Metal & Coordination Chemistry, States of Matter and Chemical Kinetics Type of course CORE (Theory) LTP 4:0:0 Credits 4 Course prerequisite BSc.
-1 st with chemistry as core subject Course Objective The aim of this course is to impart knowledge to the students about basic of transition elements, their bonding, states of matter and chemical kinetics.
-Course Outcome By the end of the course, the students will be able to: CO1 Understand the terms, ligand, denticity of ligands, chelate, coordination number and use standard rules to name coordination compounds. $CO2$ Explain the meaning of the terms $\Delta o{,,} \Delta t$, pairing energy, CFSE, high spin and low spin and magnetic properties and colour of complexes on basis of Crystal Field Theory CO3 Derive mathematical expressions for different properties of gas, liquid and solids and understand their physical significance.
+Semester IV Course Code CHM 202 Course Title Transition Metal & Coordination Chemistry, States of Matter and Chemica Kinetics Type of course CORE (Theory) LTP 4:0:0 Credits 4 Course prerequisite BSc.
+1 st with chemistry as core subject Course Objective The aim of this course is to Ū 1.
+Impart knowledge to the students about basic of transition elements 2.
+Provide knowledge of bonding of transition elements.
+3. Impart knowledge of states of matter and chemical kinetics.
+Course Outcome By the end of the course, the students will be able to: CO1 Understand the terms, ligand, and denticity of ligands, chelate, coordination number and use standard rules to name coordination compounds.
+CO2 Explain the meaning of the terms $\Delta o.$ , $\Delta t$ , pairing energy, CFSE, high spin and low spin and magnetic properties and colour of complexes on basis of Crystal Field Theory CO3 Derive mathematical expressions for different properties of gas, liquid and solids and understand their physical significance.
 CO4 Have understanding of rate law and rate of reaction, theories of reaction rates and catalysts